michael2012z/BitBible/markdown/KJV/files/Eccl.md

 6. Yea, though he live a thousand years twice told, yet hath he seen no good: do not all go to one place?

-7. All the labour of man is for his mouth, and yet the appetite is not filled.appetite: Heb. soul
+7. All the labour of man is for his mouth, and yet the appetite is not filled.

 8. For what hath the wise more than the fool? what hath the poor, that knoweth to walk before the living?

-9. Better is the sight of the eyes than the wandering of the desire: this is also vanity and vexation of spirit.than…: Heb. than the walking of the soul
+9. Better is the sight of the eyes than the wandering of the desire: this is also vanity and vexation of spirit.

 10. That which hath been is named already, and it is known that it is man: neither may he contend with him that is mightier than he.

 11. Seeing there be many things that increase vanity, what is man the better?

-12. For who knoweth what is good for man in this life, all the days of his vain life which he spendeth as a shadow? for who can tell a man what shall be after him under the sun?all…: Heb. the number of the days of the life of his vanity
+12. For who knoweth what is good for man in this life, all the days of his vain life which he spendeth as a shadow? for who can tell a man what shall be after him under the sun?

 ## Ecclesiastes 7